lukaszmadrzynski/Website-Update/content/pages/about-us.md

       color: text-dark
     subtitle: ''
     text: >
-      Our Team has led the design and implementation of UNDP-GEF-SGP projects in Northwest Yunnan, including the“Community Wetland and Forest Conservation Project in Wenhai, Lijiang”, the “Comprehensive Demonstration Project of Renewable Energy in Liju Village Community in Three Parallel Rivers Area”as well as other government and non-government funded projects including the“Community Conservation Project in Lashihai”, “Environmental Education Workshop for Primary School Teachers in Shitou Bai Minority Autonomous Township”, “Environmental Education and Ecotourism Training for the Staff of Baima Snow Mountain Nature Reserve in Shangrila Tibetan Autonomous Prefecture”, “Public Nature Education Lectures at Lijiang Municipal Library” and many other sustainability related projects in the region of Northwest Yunnan.
+      Our Team has been actively involved in the design and implementation of UNDP-GEF-SGP projects in Northwest Yunnan, including the“Community Wetland and Forest Conservation Project in Wenhai, Lijiang”, the “Comprehensive Demonstration Project of Renewable Energy in Liju Village Community in Three Parallel Rivers Area”as well as other government and non-government funded projects including the“Community Conservation Project in Lashihai”, “Environmental Education Workshop for Primary School Teachers in Shitou Bai Minority Autonomous Township”, “Environmental Education and Ecotourism Training for the Staff of Baima Snow Mountain Nature Reserve in Shangrila Tibetan Autonomous Prefecture”, “Public Nature Education Lectures at Lijiang Municipal Library” and many other sustainability related projects in the region of Northwest Yunnan.
     actions: []
     media:
       type: ImageBlock